 - 2-3 hours will be scheduled in asynchronous (not in real-time) format.
 This allows the student to work on lessons and assignments anytime during the week.
 This will enable the student to interact with the professor, the course content, and other classmates throughout the week.
 Instructors will strive to develop an online learning community through the use of discussion forums via Moodle and collaborative small group work activities.

-Spring 2017 Hybrid Course Calendar
+Fall 2017 Hybrid Course Calendar

 Students enrolled in CHLDV 135 ONLY, please note the following: